Kirkcaldy: Sport and leisure

 A new £15 million leisure centre on the town's Esplanade opened its doors in September 2013.
 This has replaced the old Kirkcaldy Swimming Pool from the 1970s.
 The decision to build a new leisure centre on this site was controversial, as it resulted in the loss of a public car park.
 A petition organised by the campaign group Save The Car Park collected over 7,000 signatures in favour of keeping the car park open.
 The group said that the closure of the car park would discourage shoppers from coming to the High Street and raised issues over the loss of shopowners' right of access to the car park.
 This decision was severely criticised in an internal audit report.

+Local running clubs include Kirkcaldy Wizards, which is both a JogScotland group and the Kirkcaldy area training group for Fife Athletic Club.

 Landmarks

 The oldest church in Kirkcaldy is the Old Kirk, the old parish church, on Kirk Wynd.
 The earliest mention of the Old Kirk is the record of its consecration in 1244 to St Brisse and St Patrick by David de Bernham, Bishop of St Andrews.
 The building's deterioration in the late 18th century was addressed by major renovations to the main body of the church between 1807 and 1808.
 Only the square western tower, which dates from around 1500, was retained and is now the oldest building to have survived within the old burgh.
 In 2000 the Old Kirk was amalgamated with St Brycedale Church and was closed for public worship in 2008.
 It has since been re-opened by the Old Kirk Trust and is used for musical and dramatic performances.
-Other significant churches in the town include St Bryce Kirk built between 1877 and 1881 by James Matthews at the corner of St Brycedale Avenue and Kirk Wynd; Abbotshall Parish Church on Abbotshall Road, the current building completed in 1788 and Linktown Church built in 1830-1 by George Hay on Bethlefield Place.
+Other significant churches in the town include St Bryce Kirk built between 1877 and 1881 by James Matthews at the corner of St Brycedale Avenue and Kirk Wynd; Abbotshall Parish Church on Abbotshall Road, the current building completed in 1788 and Linktown Church built in 1830–1 by George Hay on Bethlefield Place.

 Kirkcaldy Town House on Wemyssfield is the centrepiece of the town's main civic square.
 The building was designed in the late 1930s by David Carr and William Howard of Edinburgh.
 With the advent of World War II, work was delayed on the building until 1950.
 Construction was split into two phases: the west wing, which was completed in 1953, and the east wing, completed in 1956.

 Kirkcaldy War Memorial in War Memorial Gardens unveiled in 1925 was gifted to the town by John Nairn, linoleum manufacturer and grandson of Michael Nairn.
 This was dedicated to Ian Nairn, the son of John Nairn who died in the First World War.
 A Second World War memorial, designed by Thomas Hubbard, was later added and unveiled in 1958.
 The memorial commemorates the lives of 1,012 people from the First World War and 452 from the Second World War.
 Forming a centre piece to these gardens is Kirkcaldy Galleries, formerly known as Kirkcaldy Museum and Art Gallery, which was also donated by Nairn.